Data Processing Agreement (DPA)

 8.2 Transfer Safeguards

-For all transfers of personal data outside the EU/EEA, Morningscore implements appropriate safeguards as required by GDPR Chapter V, including:
+For all transfers of personal data outside the EU/EEA, Morningscore implements appropriate safeguards as required by GDPR Chapter V:

-- Transfers to the United Kingdom are based on the UK’s data adequacy decision (where applicable) or International Data Transfer Agreement (IDTA) / SCCs
+- Transfers to the United Kingdom are based on the European Commission’s adequacy decision for the UK, or — should it lapse — the UK International Data Transfer Agreement (IDTA) / SCCs with the UK Addendum

 8.3 User Acknowledgment